Systemic Lupus Erythematosus (SLE)

 • Other antibody tests.

-What treatment is recommended for SLE?
+What is non-medicinal management of SLE?

 • Physiotherapy as an alternate treatment.